Container Tomato Gardening

 If you are an apartment dweller, it can still be done.

-- For the DIY guys and gals with tools, first make a planter box out of scrap lumber or an old pallet. (see video #1 below).
+- For the DIY Guys and Gals With Tools: Make a planter box out of scrap lumber or an old pallet. (see video #1 below).
 For the apartment dweller, I would purchase an Earth Box to use as my planter box.

 - Put the planter box against the wall that gets full sun on the patio or deck.
 Insert the frame.
 Attach the netting.
 Plant tomatoes.